Waxweasle/Basic-Linux-Priv-Escelation-Notes/README.md

 # Vertical privilage escelation
 #### Attempt to gain higher privileges or access, with an already compromised account

-# Enumeration
+# Enumeration with LinEnum
-## LinEnum
-#### simple bash script that performs common commands related to privilege escalation, saving time and allowing more effort to be put toward getting root.
+#### A simple bash script that performs common commands related to privilege escalation, saving time and allowing more effort to be put toward getting root.
 #### https://github.com/rebootuser/LinEnum/blob/master/LinEnum.sh

 ## Adding LinEnum to target: